keithbuhler/keithbuhler.github.io/slideshows/business6insidejob.md

 7. Should you buy Apple stock?
 Should you sell?
 Will the next iPhone revolutionize the market?
 Will the next unknown product become a household name?
 Is the new CEO (Tim Cook) as good as Jobs?
 That's how the stock market creates, and destroys wealth.

-- **Secondary Markets**.
-You can buy stocks or "stock options."
-Stock options are not actual shares.
-Stock options are like coupons that you can buy future shares at today's price.
-Stock options are cheaper than actual stocks, so you can buy more of them.
-You can easily lose money.